hrutavmodha/twiggle/README.md

 Design principles:

 - Minimal and transparent (small, well-commented code).
-- No virtual DOM — we work with real DOM nodes and fragments.
 - Simple reactivity — explicit effect tracking and subscription.
 - Works with modern tooling via a small Vite plugin.